-The Division encompasses art, cinema, communications, dance, drama, English composition, English literature, history, music, philosophy, and speech.
-The Division offers A.A. and A.S. degree programs transferable to four-year institutions, a certificate program in preparation for immediate employment upon graduation, general education courses in art, English, history, and music required for all degree programs, and also developmental courses in reading and writing to assist students who are not yet fully prepared for college-level courses.
-The Writing Center provides computer workstations designed exclusively to support the needs of students composing and editing writing assignments.
-Each workstation provides access to the college's on-line library catalog, the Internet, and a variety of multimedia resources.
-The Center also offers a variety of workshops and seminars.
+The Division encompasses art, cinema, communications, dance, drama, English composition, English literature, history, music, new media technology, philosophy, and speech.
+The Division offers A.A. and A.S. degree programs transferable to four-year institutions; an A.A.S. and a certificate program in preparation for immediate employment upon graduation; general education courses in art, English, history, and music required for all degree programs; and also developmental courses in reading and writing to assist students who are not yet fully prepared for college-level courses.

 - Art (A.A.)

-- Digital Media & Electronic Publishing (Certificate)
+- Digital Media and Electronic Publishing (Certificate)

 - Liberal Arts (A.A.)

 - Liberal Arts: Communications Option (A.A.)

 - Liberal Arts: Journalism Option (A.A.)

 - Music (A.S.)

+- New Media Technology (A.A.S.)